fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   }, [])
 ```

 So just like with *useState*, we gave a type parameter to *axios.get* to instruct it on how the typing should be done.
-Just like *useState* also *axios.get* is a [generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables).
+Just like *useState*, *axios.get* is also a [generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables).
 Unlike some generic functions, the type parameter of *axios.get* has a default value of *any* so, if the function is used without defining the type parameter, the type of the response data will be any.

 The code works, compiler and Eslint are happy and remain quiet.
 However, giving a type parameter to *axios.get* is a potentially dangerous thing to do.
-The <i>response body can contain data in an arbitrary form</i>, and when giving a type parameter we are essentially just telling to TypeScript compiler to trust us that the data has type *Note[]*.
+The <i>response body can contain data in an arbitrary form</i>, and when giving a type parameter we are essentially just telling the TypeScript compiler to trust us that the data has type *Note[]*.

-So our code is essentially as safe as it would be if a [type assertion](/en/part9/first_steps_with_type_script#type-assertion) would be used:
+So our code is essentially as safe as it would be if a [type assertion](/en/part9/first_steps_with_type_script#type-assertion) would be used (not good):

 ```js
   useEffect(() => {